JS2387/Linear-Regression-package/README.md

-# Group8LinearRegressionFJ
+# Linear Regression Package for R

-This package is for the evaluation of Lab4 in the Advanced R course @ LiU.
+This package is made for the evaluation of Lab4 in the Advanced R course @ LiU.

 The creators and authors of this package are Jaskirat Marar (jasma356) & Filip Berndtsson(filbe354).